kimwalisch/primecount/doc/Hard-Special-Leaves.md

 algorithm is O(z log z) operations which is the same runtime complexity as the original algorithm with the binary indexed tree, see [here](https://github.com/kimwalisch/primecount/blob/master/doc/Hard-Special-Leaves.md#multiple-levels-of-counters).
-The next interesting question is: Is it possible to use less than O(log z) counter arrays and thereby improve the runtime complexity of the hard special leaf algorithm?
+The next interesting question is: is it possible to use fewer than O(log z) counter arrays and thereby improve the runtime complexity of the hard special leaf algorithm?
 Unlike the original algorithm with the binary indexed tree the alternative algorithm [batch counts](https://github.com/kimwalisch/primecount/blob/master/doc/Hard-Special-Leaves.md#alternative-counting-method)